Describe Source Manuscripts

 </msIdentifier>

-The repository @ref points to the repository in the LEMDO orgography.
-We recommend not abbreviating the names of collections in <idno> ; that is, use MS English poetry rather than, for instance, MS Eng. poet.
-Note: the placement of the abbreviation MS can vary according to repository (for instance, sometimes people cite BL Add.
+We recommend not abbreviating the names of collections in <idno> ; for example, use Additional MS rather than Add.
+MS. Note: the placement of the abbreviation MS can vary according to repository (for instance, sometimes people cite BL Add.
 MS and sometimes people cite BL MS Add. for manuscripts in the British Library’s Additional collection); we recommend being consistent within anthologies.

-If a manuscript has more than one number that identifies it, for instance, a catalogue number different from a manuscript number, <altIdentifier> can be used to offer both identifying numbers.
+If a manuscript has more than one number that identifies it, for instance, a catalogue number different from a manuscript number, use multiple <idno> element.1

-Following the manuscript identification in the header, encoders can choose to describe the contents of a manuscript using <msContents> , which contains <msItem> s.
+Following the manuscript identification in the header, encoders can choose to describe the contents of a manuscript using the <msContents> element.
+An <msContents> element must have at least one child <msItem> element.
 Some manuscripts will have only one item (say, a play); others, like British Library Egerton MS 1994, will have multiple items beyond a single play.
 It is up to the editor and anthology lead how much detail to include in <msContents> .

 Here is a sample of how the first plays of BL Egerton MS 1994 would be encoded.